YukiAtsusaka/cWise/README.md

 This R package implements the methods proposed by Atsusaka and Stevenson (2020) ["Bias-Corrected Crosswise Estimators for Sensitive Inquiries"](https://github.com/YukiAtsusaka/working-paper/blob/master/WP_BiasCorrectedCM.pdf).
-Our workhorse function is `bc.est` which generates a bias-corrected crosswise estimate of the proportion of individuals with sensitive attributes. `cmBound` applies our sensitivity analysis to crosswise data without the anchor question. `cmreg` and `cmreg.p` implement crosswise regressions in which the latent sensitive trait can be used as an outcome or as a predictor, respectively.
-A simulated crosswise data is saved as `cmdata`.
+Our workhorse function is `bc.est` which generates a bias-corrected crosswise estimate of the proportion of individuals with sensitive attributes. `cmBound` applies our sensitivity analysis to crosswise data without the anchor question. `cmreg` and `cmreg.p` implement crosswise regressions in which the latent sensitive trait can be used as an outcome or as a predictor, respectively. `cmpredict` generates predicted probabilities given specific covariate values with uncertainty estimates via parametric bootstrap.
+Simulated crosswise data are saved as `cmdata`, `cmdata2`, and `cmdata3`.

 <details>
 <summary>Cite this software✒️</summary>